 “Then, in 2013, a friend of mine recommended that I work with some ethical producers in Bali.”

-Bain’s since expanded her manufacturing to Indonesia where she works directly with an ethical producer for her limited runs of undergarments.
+Madonna’s since expanded her manufacturing to Indonesia where she works directly with an ethical producer for her limited runs of undergarments.

 “It’s been a learning curve.
-I started out wanting to grow to be a huge business with a warehouse and multiple staff and production managers and the ability to produce more mainstream but ethical and organic garments,” Bain says.
+I started out wanting to grow to be a huge business with a warehouse and multiple staff and production managers and the ability to produce more mainstream but ethical and organic garments,” Madonna says.

 “I’ve since realised that bigger doesn’t necessarily mean better – from an environmentally sustainable perspective but also a sustainable business perspective.”

-Producing in Bali also allows the designer to have access to a wider range of sustainable fabrics – of which Bain opts for a luxurious organic cotton with a small amount of stretch for comfort.
+Producing in Bali also allows the designer to have access to a wider range of sustainable fabrics – of which Madonna opts for a luxurious organic cotton with a small amount of stretch for comfort.

 “The main fabric we work with is organic cotton.
 I love the fabric, I love cotton and to me that’s the optimal ethical and sustainable option,” she says.